garrettmflynn/escode/README.md

 const component = create(new MyButton(), {__parent: document.body})
 component.__element.click()
 ```

+#### A Note on Deep and Shallow Composition
+Classes are inherently suited for shallow composition because **top-level properties that are reset on an extension are overwritten—even if they are objects with shared properties**.

+On the other hand, the [escode-compose-loader] allows you to compose classes deeply, meaning that **properties that are objects are merged** as well as **strings are loaded from source**.

+Although the [escode-compose-loader] is native to [ES Components], it's worth noting that classes already have some mechanism for loading—so, in some cases, they may be better suited to your needs.

 ### Arrays
 In specific cases, an array may be useful to apply bulk operations to independent Components: